Ramblings on the freeness of affine hypersurfaces: Bounds on Tjurina numbers

-In particular, if in addition $\tau(C) <d-1$, then $mdr(g)=mdr(f)=d-1$. \end{prop} \proof The first inequality follows from the first claim in Theorem \ref{thmtau2}.
-The relations $mdr(g)=mdr(f) \leq d-1 $ come from Corollary \ref{corthm1}. \endproof Note that in Proposition \ref{propB} one can replace $\tau(C)$ by $\tau(X)$, when the affine curve $X$ has no singularities at infinity, namely when the curve $C$ has no singularities on the line at infinity $L_z:z=0$.
+In particular, if in addition $\tau(D) <(d-1)^{n-1}$, then $mdr(g)=mdr(f)=d-1$. \end{prop} \proof The first inequality follows from the lower bound for $\tau(D)$ in Theorem \ref{thmC}.
+The relations $mdr(g)=mdr(f) \leq d-1 $ come from Corollary \ref{corthm1}. \endproof Note that in Proposition \ref{propB} one can replace $\tau(D)$ by $\tau(X)$, when the affine hypersurface $X$ has no singularities at infinity, namely when the hypersurface $D$ has no singularities on the hyperplane at infinity $H_0:x_0=0$.